SAP-archive/docs/concepts/monitor/training_analytics.md

 On the **Monitor** tab, the **Training Analytics** section helps you to build a great dataset for your bot.
 These analytics are only available for bots with more than 5 intents and more than 30 sentences by intents.

 Your dataset (that is, all the intents and entities that you created and trained) is a fundamental element of your bot.
-If your bot isn't well-trained (meaning your dataset isn't well-structured or is incomplete), your bot will misunderstand messages from the user, and the conversational experience will be disappointing.
+If your bot isn't well-trained (meaning your dataset isn't well-structured or is incomplete), your bot won't correctly understand the messages from users, and the conversational experience will be disappointing.

 ## Your intent classification benchmark